 National External Diploma Program

-The NEDP program is a high school diploma equivalency program designed for adults who are 25 years of age or older.
-Instead of relying on coursework, participants use their life and professional skills to show their competency in 65 different areas.
+The NEDP program is a high school diploma equivalency program designed for adults and out-of-school youth.
+Instead of relying on coursework, participants use their life and professional skills to show their competency in 70 different areas.
 The NEDP is composed of both a diagnostic phase and an assessment phase.
-During the diagnostic phase, participants' skills are evaluated, and during the assessment phase, participants demonstrate these skills through tests that might evaluate their knowledge of government, independent living, health, math and communication.
+During the diagnostic phase, participants' skills are evaluated, and during the assessment phase, participants demonstrate academic, vocational and professional abilities through tests that might evaluate their knowledge and skills.